vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 The fundamental units of computation in ChatScript are functions (system functions and user outputmacros) and rules of topics.
 Rules and outputmacros can be considered somewhat interchangeable as both can have code and be invoked (rules by calling `^reuse`).
+And both can use pattern matching on the input.

 Function names are stored in the dictionary and either point to script to execute or engine code to call, as well as the number of arguments and names of arguments.

-System functions are predefined C code to perform some activity most of which take arguments that are evaluated in advance (but use `STREAMARG` and wait until they get them to decide whether to evaluate or not).
+System functions are predefined C code to perform some activity most of which take arguments that are evaluated in advance (but use `STREAMARG` and the function waits until it gets them to decide whether to evaluate or not).
 System functions can either designate exactly how many arguments they expect, or use `VARIABLE_ARGUMENT_COUNT` to allow unfixed amounts.

 Outputmacros are scripter-written stuff that CS dynamically processes at execution time to treat as a mixture of script statements and user output words.
 They can have arguments passed to them as either call by value or call by reference.

+Patternmacros are scripter-written patterns that allow some existing pattern to transfer over to them and back again when used up.

 ## Argument Passing